pytlesk4/dev-docs/docs/api-docs/catalog/currencies/currencies-overview.md

 <a id="how-currencies-work"></a>

-For details on how currencies are surfaced throughout BigCommerce APIs, user interfaces, and storefront components, see [How Currencies Works](https://developer.bigcommerce.com/api-docs/catalog/currencies/how-currencies-work)
+For details on how currencies are surfaced throughout BigCommerce APIs, user interfaces, and storefront components, see [How Currencies Works](https://developer.bigcommerce.com/api-docs/catalog/currencies/how-currencies-work).

 ## Supported Features

 <a id="supported-features"></a>

-See the table below for a list of supported and un-supported features.
+See the table below for a list of supported and unsupported features.

 | Supported                                    | Not Supported                                  |
 |----------------------------------------------|------------------------------------------------|